Georgia Melville

 Bio

-An alumna of the Sydney Conservatorium of Music, Georgia won the Demant Dreikurs Scholarship for best undergraduate Lieder performance and holds a Bachelor of Music (Performance) and a Graduate Diploma in Opera.
+An alumna of the Sydney Conservatorium of Music, Georgia won the Demant Dreikurs Scholarship for best undergraduate Lieder performance and holds a Bachelor of Music (Performance).